katlogic/WindowsD/README.md

 ### Supported windows versions

-Windows 7, 8, 8.1 and 10, 32bit and 64bit on Intel CPUs.
+Almost all builds of Windows 7, 8.1 and 10, 32bit and 64bit on Intel CPUs were tested.
 You need to use specific WinD32/64 .exe according to bit-ness of your system.

-Vista and server editions *may* work, but are untested.
+XP64, Vista and server editions *may* work, but you're on your own.

 ### Usage